-HLED 166 2 F, W Health Education
+HLED 166 Health Education

-Encourages the development of self-awareness and promotes "wellness" as a life-long personal investment.
+Encourages the development of selfawareness and promotes "wellness" as a life-long investment.
 Advocates protection and effective use of human and ecological resources and acquiring skills for individual responsibility.
-Emphasis on Seventh-day Adventist health principles.
+Emphasis on SDA health principles.
 Treats substance abuse and nutrition as required for Seventh-day Adventist and California teaching credentials.